umersanii/weedx-mobile/README.md

 - [ ] Location instead of RID in profile page
 - [ ] Soil conditions in the weather page
 - [ ] Image path in the gallery
-- [ ] Images not being specific to account